dsp2003/clef/README.md

  - Diamond Pickaxe  (350 -> 7500)
  - Platinum Pickaxe (200 -> 10000)

-+ Silver, Gold, Platinum and Matter (Bonus) armors are now available for crafting
++ [R] Silver, Gold, Platinum and Matter (Bonus) armors are now available for crafting

-+ Iron Beacon is available for crafting.
++ [R] Iron Beacon is available for crafting.
 As a result, the Penguin UFO boss can be summoned (moved to its own quest location in UG)

-+ [Incomplete] Decoy Princess is available for crafting.
++ [R][Incomplete] Decoy Princess is available for crafting.
 As a result, the bone dragon boss can be summoned (disabled in UG, no proper quest yet.
 Sadly, dragon acts like a bird and won't breathe any fire nor open its mouth)

-+ [Incomplete] Brain extractor and all robot parts are available for crafting.
++ [R][Incomplete] Brain extractor and all robot parts are available for crafting.
 As a result, you can summon the robot boss (disabled in UG, no proper quest yet.
 In UG original robot was replaced by Penguin Bot and appears instead of the old one when summoned)

++ [N] 2 new cooking recipes:
+ - Brain Stew.
+Cooked from Wheat, Pearlpea, Corn and Inferior Brain
+ - Brain Pie.
+Cooked from Mashed Potato, Inferior Brain and Superior Brain

 To-do